 - Review past webinars in the NLG Tech Task Force series.

 - Submit recommendations for future webinars.

-No Lost Generation: Harmonizing Approaches to Employment Services is a virtual convening, presented by the International Labour Organisation (ILO), the Danish Refugee Council (DRC) and the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), in partnership with the No Lost Generation (NLG) initiative.
+No Lost Generation: Harmonizing Approaches to Employment Services is presented by the International Labour Organisation (ILO), the Danish Refugee Council (DRC) and the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), in partnership with the No Lost Generation (NLG) initiative.

 You can read more about the NLG initiative here.

 This webinar introduces guidelines for employment services in response to the Syria crisis, aiming at harmonising approaches and increasing collaboration.
 Employment Services facilitate the match between job seekers and employers through a process of registration, counselling, referral and placement.
 They also produce valuable statistics for the purpose of policy making.

 The webinar is recommended to all No Lost Generation partners working on the Syria Response, under all three NLG pillars and particularly to those in Youth & Adolescents and Livelihoods.

 After the webinar, participants will be able to (a) understand the guiding principles for providing employment services, tailored to the countries affected by the Syria crisis; (b) partake in future efforts to improve collaboration between various employment service centres, focusing on data exchange, referral systems, and service quality.